-Table I also shows the percentage of rate loss for each training set size.
-We can see that the rate loss using our proposed loss function is larger than using traditional crossentropy.
-Given that the model capacity is constant, this can be explained by the fact that reducing the false positives may result in increasing the false negatives.
-However, depending on the specifications of the used communication system (specifically the cost of retransmission compared to rate loss), varying the value of $\beta$ in (7) provides a wide range of trade-off for performance selection.
+that the model capacity is the same, this can be explained by the fact that reducing the false positives may result in increased false negatives.
+However, depending on the specifications of the used communication system (specifically the cost of retransmissions compared to rate loss), varying the value of β in (7) provides a wide range of fine-tuning to meet different performance requirements.